aminrj/aminrj.github.io/_posts/2026-03-18-gpai-meets-agentic-ai.md

 If you cannot locate Article 53 documentation for a GPAI model your agent calls, that is a gap requiring resolution — either by engaging the provider or by substituting one who has published it.

-### 2. Implement Tool Description Scanning as a Pre-Flight Check
+### 2. implement tool description scanning as a pre-flight check

 Before your agent's session begins, the `tools/list` response from each MCP server should be scanned against: